All Aboard for Kindergarten

 - Every Child Ready to Read® (ECRR) at your library is a parent education initiative.
 It stresses early literacy which begins with the primary adults in a child's life.
 The ECRR toolkit empowers public libraries to assume an essential role in supporting early literacy within a community.

 - Brain Research—I-Labs.
 The Institute for Learning & Brain Sciences at the University of Washington is an interdisciplinary center dedicated to discovering the fundamental principles of human learning, with a special emphasis on early learning and brain development.

 - Born to Learn: Brain Science and Early Learning.
 A documentary from PBS affiliate KSPS-TV Spokane

-- VIEWS2 evaluation report.
+- VIEWS2 Research.
 The VIEWS2 Team set out to find simple ways to increase or emphasize early literacy techniques while maintaining the delight inherent in story times, thus encouraging and motivating children to read on their own.
 The most successful readers are those who are exposed to literacy concepts through infancy and childhood.

 Youth Services Consultant

 We encourage your feedback.
 If you have comments or suggestions, please use our feedback form

 Funded in part by the Institute for Museum and Library Services (IMLS) through the Library Services and Technology Act (LSTA).